roachhuang/chefbot/README.md

 rosrun teleop_twist_keyboard teleop_twist_keyboard.py

+python3 -m pip install pyserial sudo adduser your_username dialout

 to do:
-    sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target
+    pi is operating at 3.3v. ardunio like due and teensy also use 3.3v so no voltage level-shifter is required. sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target

     pub battery info
     Use 2 ’s complement arithmetic to subtract previous from current readings to obtain position increment. dynamic mpu claibration